IDW-06: Communication in Teams

 • Communication is essential in organizational information processing to reduce uncertainty and equivocality.

-• Communication media differ in richness, e.g., video calls transmit richer information including gestures and body language.
+• Communication media differ in richness (video calls transmit richer information, e.g., including gestures).

-• Richer communication media are generally more effective for communicating equivocal issues in contrast with leaner media.
+• Richer communication media are generally more effective for communicating equivocal issues.

 Media synchronicity theory (Dennis et al. 2008)